March 13, 2019

 - 1790, Tipu defeated the English under General Meadows.

-- 1791, Cornwallis took the leadership and at the head of a large army marched through Ambur and Vellore to Bangalore from there to Seringapatam
+- 1791, Cornwallis took the leadership and at the head of a large army marched through Ambur and Vellore to Bangalore and from there to Seringapatam.

-- With the help of Nizam and Maratha English won against Tipu at second attempt
+- With the help of Nizam and Maratha English won against Tipu on the second attempt.

-- Tipu Sultan has to surrender hulf of his territory.
+- Tipu Sultan has to surrender half of his territory.

 - Tipu’s two sons were taken as hostages by the Company.